rachelambda/rtef/docs/report.md

 [TODO: find sources]

+When a computer runs a program the operating system must load an executable file into memory and tell the CPU to start running it.
+Many modern programing languages such as ruby for example are interpreted, which means that rather than executing the program itself the OS executes ruby which then runs the file.
+However, this process is quite slow and as such there is still a need to write compiled programs.

 During the compilation of a program from source code to machine code there are generally two steps.

 First the source files containing the code are compiled into object files by a compiler.
 These objects contain machine code and metadata.